-Workers’ compensation is full of rules that can damage your case if you are not aware of them.
-There are rules about notifying your employer when you get injured, who is in charge of selecting the treating doctor, when and how you're able to change doctors, how long you can draw weekly check, when you can get a hearing in front of a worker's compensation judge, etc. There is a big difference between being entitled to workers' compensation benefits and actually receiving them.
+The rules that apply to workers compensation can be confusing, arbitrary and harsh.
+A small mistake can end up costing you thousands of dollars in lost benefits.
+There are rules about notifying your employer when you get injured, who is in charge of selecting the treating doctor, when and how you're able to change doctors, how long you can draw a weekly check, when you can get a hearing in front of a worker's compensation judge, etc. There is a big difference between being entitled to workers' compensation benefits and actually receiving them

 After you notify your employer of the accident, they are required to report the injury to their insurance company.
 The insurance company will investigate the claim.
 The insurance company can either accept your claim, accept your claim as "medical only", or deny your claim entirely.

 In an accepeted case, the insurance company will start paying your benefits voluntarily without the need for a hearing.
 Workers' compensation often works very well for people who have short term injuries requiring only a few doctor visits.
 For example, if you need stitches and do not miss any time from work, then you likely won’t have many problems with workers compensation.
 But if you have a medical problem that will last months or years, you have just entered a fierce competition with the insurance company.

 Workers comp can still deny your benefits even when they accept that you had an on-the-job injury.
 For example, they will often claim your medical treatment is "not necessary", therefore they don't have to pay you.
 There are also numerous reasons they try to avoid paying your income benefits.

 If the insurance company accepted your injury, but is denying some or all of your benefits, you should get a free consultation with a Georgia Workers' Comp attorney.